Survivorship support for cervical cancer

 Addressing fertility and sexual function concerns

-Cervical cancer can affect fertility and sexual function for some women.
+Cervical cancer may affect fertility and sexual function for some women.
 We will work with you to discuss fertility options from the beginning of treatment.
 We can refer you to fertility providers and clinics in your hometown, and discuss a variety of fertility procedures.

 We’ll also work with you to address your sexual function concerns during and after cervical cancer treatment.
-Because the ovaries produce the majority of a woman’s hormones, issues like vaginal dryness, low libido and pain during intercourse can result after treatment.
+Because the ovaries produce the majority of a woman’s hormones, issues like vaginal dryness, low libido and pain during intercourse may result after treatment.
 We provide a variety of prescription and non-prescription options to improve sexual function, as well as counseling for intimacy issues.